ivana-cosic/Arduino-Roulette-like-game-/README.md

 level 1.
 Additionally, the yellow dot starts its moving randomly somwhere between the first 30 LEDs.
 After the successful stopping, whole LED circle blinks yellow as an indication of a level upgrade.
 In contrast, after an error, the circle blinks red, and the player returns to level 1.

+You can see the final look of the game on YT: https://www.youtube.com/watch?v=ZWWBeHa98_0